Keyboard ALT + g to toggle grid overlay

-Professional landscape design provide the tools and automation to create accurate layouts and models of landscapes.
-Professional landscape designers and landscape architects can use Autodesk software to create 2D drawings or 3D models that save time, cost, and materials.
+Landscape design software provides the tools and automation to create accurate layouts and models of landscapes.
+Landscape designers and landscape architects can use Autodesk software to create 2D drawings or 3D models that save time, cost, and materials.

 See how users are pairing Autodesk software together to create landscape designs.